brussj/OLD_motCor/pipelines/restingState_preprocessing.md

   * Normalize final file
     * subtract mean, divide by standard deviation, add value 1000 (*timecourse will be centered around 1000*)
 * Celebrate life, drink a beer

+# Potiential masking & workflow
+* Co-register MNI152 (1mm) to JLF sub-atlases
+* Create a multi-label MNI mask
+  * Cortical GM  (FreeSurfer, HCP derived)
+    * May want to separate Insula
+  * Thalamus (Morel)
+  * Basal Ganglia (Harvard-Oxford or some other method)
+  * Cerebellum (SUIT)
+  * Brainstem, Pons, Medulla, etc.
+  * Leftover regions (mostly WM, anything else?)
+* Create a slightly smoothed version (soft edges) for use after func processing
+* Warp labels to JLF sub-atlases, hand-edit (only have to do once)
+* Multi-atlas JLF to subject anatomical (vote on/decide winner)
+* Register anatomical to MNI, use JLF masks for cost-functioning
+* Register mean func with anat, combine with anat to atlas
+* Clip func by MNI-space JLF mask (or possibly subejct specific mask now in MNI space)
+* Process regions independenetly
+* Re-clip func processed pieces by smoothed JLF mask, recombine
+* Concatenate all func runs, demean, div by stdev, scale, etc.
+* Post-processing